indigetal/tutor-custom-toolkit/README.md

 This plugin is ideal if:

 1. You’re using a theme like **Blocksy** or similar advanced frameworks with dynamic content design capabilities.
-2. You want to design Tutor LMS templates directly within the WordPress admin interface, using tools like Gutenberg or Blocksy’s Content Blocks.
+2. You want fine-grained access control and data filtering for Tutor LMS backend pages.
 3. You need to extend Tutor LMS functionality with metadata management or additional dynamic template overrides.

 ---

-### **New in Version 1.1.1**
+### **New in Version 1.1.2**

-1. **Course Metadata Storage:**

-   - Adds and updates metadata fields (`tutor_course_rating_count` and `tutor_course_average_rating`) for courses dynamically.
-   - Ensures seamless metadata recalculations during course save or review updates.

-2. **Improved Template Override:**
+1. **Granular Access Controls:**

+   - Adds role-based capabilities for Withdraw Requests, Orders, and Subscriptions pages.

+2. **Dynamic Data Filtering:**

+   - Ensures that instructors only see data relevant to them on backend pages.

+3. **Improved Integration:**
-   - Restores full compatibility with WordPress’s default template hierarchy for the course archive page.
+   - Enhances the course archive override for seamless theme compatibility.
-   - Dynamically loads `archive-course.php` if available, falling back to `archive.php` as needed.

 ---

 ### **Notes**

-- This plugin **targets specific templates** for override, ensuring compatibility and minimizing conflicts with Tutor LMS’s default behavior.
+- This plugin **targets specific templates and backend pages** for override and filtering, ensuring compatibility and minimizing conflicts with Tutor LMS’s default behavior.
-- Metadata updates are seamlessly integrated with Tutor LMS’s built-in review and course structures.
+- Metadata updates and access controls are seamlessly integrated with Tutor LMS’s built-in functionality.
-- Future updates will include extendable functionality for additional Tutor LMS backend pages like Orders, Students, and Reports.

----

-### **Planned Features**

-1. Granular access controls for backend pages such as Orders, Withdraw Requests, and Reports.
-2. Role-based filtering for dynamic data visibility (e.g., ensuring instructors only see their associated data).
-3. Extendable metadata storage for custom fields and additional data types.

 ---